 We believe that there is absolutely no excuse for China to commit linguistic, cultural and ethnic genocide, to wipe out such a brilliant civilization, whether for economic reasons or for China's ego problems.
 China has no excuse for what they are doing to the Uyghurs.

 The Uyghur people in East Turkestan do not now have any freedom, or any power to protect not only their language and culture, but also their lives.
 Therefore, it has now become the duty of the Uyghurs in diaspora to preserve the Uyghur language, Uyghur culture, and Uyghurs’ ethnic identity, and to promote Uyghur culture.

 I have teamed up with some highly educated, experienced and dedicated Uyghur intellectuals and professionals.
 Together we have established an organization, Uyghur Projects Foundation (UPF).
-We have registered UPF in the US, and are currently in the process of obtaining for it a tax exemption status under Section 501(c)(3) of the Internal Revenue Code.
 Our goal is to generate some funds from donations and use them to finance some important projects that benefit Uyghur diaspora in their struggle to preserve and promote Uyghur cultures, and to save Uyghur ethnic identity.

 The Uyghur diaspora community is very small in size and is very weak financially.
 That is why I am writing to you today.
 We cannot achieve our goals with our own financial capability.
 So we need your generous support.